welsherlab/3DTrackSim/README.md

 # 3DTrackSim
 Numerical simulations of fully 3D active-feedback single-particle tracking for comparisons between combined online Bayesian and windowed estimation of background and signal localization (COBWEBS) and Kalman mapped gaussian assumed density filter localization.
-For additional conceptual information see 2D algorithm development, https://doi.org/10.1063/5.0118317 and 3D communication conference proceeding,
+For additional conceptual information see 2D algorithm development, https://doi.org/10.1063/5.0118317 and 3D communication conference proceeding, DOI tbd.

 MATLAB code written in MATLAB R2022a.
 Requires Signal Processing Toolbox and and Statistics and Machine Learning Toolboxes